abhinav191220/Digital-Literacy/task-1-presentation/Readme.md

 The most interesting part of this process was the "minimalism challenge."
 I found it difficult to condense complex topics—like cybersecurity—into three short, actionable bullet points.
 This exercise forced me to prioritize clarity over jargon, reinforcing that as a Digital Ambassador, my job is to make technology feel accessible.
 Balancing the large numerical anchors with the technical text taught me the importance of visual hierarchy in digital communication.

 ---
-Submitted by: LAKSHYA Sharma Date: March 29, 2026
+Submitted by: Abhinav Singh    Date: March 31, 2026